TERMS AND CONDITIONS

 Wifi and Internet

-Most hotels provide WiFi.
-However, in some hotels there may be a charge for this service.
-WiFi will be available on JJ Travel tour buses.
-During the tour there may be WiFi access at various restaurants and coffee shops, but when out of the bus during the day access to WiFi will be limited.
+Most hotels provide free Wi-Fi and Wi-Fi will be available on JJ Travel tour buses.
+During the tour there may be WiFi access at various restaurants and coffee shops, but when out of the bus during the day access to Wi-Fi will be limited.

 The national currency in Israel is the New Israeli Shekel (NIS).
 Each Shekel is divided into 100 Agurot (singular Agura).
 NIS bills are in denominations of 20, 50, 100 and 200.
 Coins are in denominations of 1, 2, 5 and 10 Shekels and 10 and 50 Agurot.